 Product

 Housing trends are constantly evolving, and new living options are emerging to meet people’s changing needs.
-Among these options, tiny houses, garden studios and garden sheds have become popular for their uniqueness and versatility.
-However, it’s important to understand the differences between these concepts to choose the solution that’s right for you.
+Among these options, tiny houses, garden studios, and garden sheds have become popular for their uniqueness and versatility.
+However, it’s important to understand the differences between these concepts to choose the solution that best suits you.
 In this article, we’ll explore these differences.

 Tiny House

-Tiny houses, or “miniature homes”, are compact dwellings designed to offer functional living in a limited space.
-They are generally built on a trailer, which allows for a degree of mobility.
-Here are some of the key features of tiny houses :
+Tiny houses, or “miniature homes,” are compact dwellings designed to offer functional living in a limited space .
+They are generally built on trailers , allowing for a degree of mobility.
+Here are some key characteristics of tiny houses:

-1. Small size : Tiny houses are often limited to 37 square metres or less.
-This means that every square centimetre is optimised for efficient use.
+1. Small size: Tiny houses are often limited to a floor area of 37 square meters or less.
+This means that every square centimeter is optimized for efficient use.

-2. Customisable design : Tiny houses are tailor-made to suit individual needs and preferences.
-This allows owners to personalise their living space.
+2. Customizable design: Tiny houses are custom-designed to meet individual needs and preferences.
+This allows owners to personalize their living space.

-3. Self-sufficiency : Many tiny houses are designed to be self-sufficient in energy, thanks to solar panels, rainwater collection systems and ecological toilets.
+3. Self-sufficiency: Many tiny houses are designed to be energy self-sufficient, thanks to solar panels, rainwater harvesting systems, and eco-friendly toilets.

-4. Mobility : Most tiny houses are built on trailers, making them easy to move around.
+4. Mobility: Most tiny houses are built on trailers, which allows them to be moved easily.

 Garden Studio

-A garden studio, such as our Woodcab’s, sometimes called a “garden shed” or “living shed”, is a self-contained living space that is usually located in the garden of a main house.
-Here are some key features of garden studios :
+A garden studio, such as our Woodcabs, sometimes called a “garden shed” or “habitable cabin,” is a self-contained living space usually located in the garden of a main house.
+Here are some key features of garden studios:

-1. Extension to the main house : Garden studios are often used as an extension to the main residence, serving as an office, workshop, relaxation area or even accommodation for guests or family.
+1. Extension of the main house: Garden studios are often used as an extension of the main residence, serving as an office , workshop , relaxation space, or even accommodation for guests or family.

-2. Variable size : Garden studios can vary considerably in size, from a few square metres to more spacious areas.
-At Woodcab we range from 6 to 20m2.
+2. Variable size: The size of garden studios can vary considerably, ranging from a few square meters to more spacious areas.
+At Woodcab, we offer sizes from 6 to 20 square meters.

-3. Connection to utilities : Garden studios are usually connected to the utilities of the main house (such as electricity, water,…).
+3. Connection to public services: Garden studios are usually connected to the public services of the main house (such as electricity, water, etc.).

-4. Customisation options : Garden studios offer design flexibility to suit the specific needs of the owner.
+4. Customization options: Garden studios offer design flexibility to suit the specific needs of the owner.

 Garden Shed

-Garden sheds, on the other hand, are simpler structures designed primarily for storage.
-Here are some of the key features of garden sheds :
+Garden sheds, on the other hand, are simpler structures primarily intended for storage .
+Here are some key characteristics of garden sheds:

-1. Storage use : Garden sheds are designed to store gardening tools, outdoor equipment, bicycles, lawnmowers and similar items.
+1. Storage use: Garden sheds are designed to store gardening tools, outdoor equipment, bicycles, lawnmowers, and other similar items.

-2. Modest size : They are generally small enough to meet storage needs.
+2. Modest size: They are generally small in size, sufficient to meet storage needs.

-4. Not customised : Unlike tiny houses and garden studios, garden sheds are generally standardised and don’t allow much flexibility in terms of customisation.
+4. Non-customized: Unlike tiny houses and garden studios, garden sheds are generally standardized and do not allow much flexibility in terms of customization.

-In short, tiny houses are self-contained dwellings designed for compact living, garden studios are living spaces with a variety of functions in the garden of a main residence, and garden sheds are mainly intended for storage.
+In summary, tiny houses are self-contained dwellings designed for compact living, garden studios are habitable spaces with various functions in the garden of a main residence, and garden sheds are primarily intended for storage.

-The choice between these options will depend on your specific needs in terms of accommodation or additional space.
-Whatever your preference, these solutions offer innovative alternatives for maximising the use of space and enhancing your lifestyle.
+The choice between these options will depend on your specific housing or additional space needs.
+Whatever your preference, these solutions offer innovative alternatives to maximize space utilization and enhance your lifestyle.

 With Woodcab, we offer a garden studio as a space for relaxation, work and creativity, as an alternative to traditional extensions.